berfarah/coverhound-style/rubocop/README.md

 ```

 You do not need to include `rubocop` directly in your application's dependences.
-`coverhound-style` will include a specific version of `rubocop` that is shared across
+`rubocop-config-coverhound` will include a specific version of `rubocop` that is shared across
 all projects.